luisramalho/luisramalho.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/ -->
 ---

-Hi, I'm Luís.
-I'm a software engineer with an entrepreneurial mindset, currently living in Coventry, England.
+Hello, my name is Luís and I'm currently pursuing a master's degree in Engineering Business Management at the University of Warwick in England, UK.

 ## Professional Work